Rhyl1/Basra/README.md

 - Links to Google Fonts - for custom fonts
 - Links to Hover.css CDN - for cool hover effects and transitions (not yet implemented)
 - Links to Google maps - for location details.
-- Github - repository hosted on Github
+- GitHub - repository hosted on Github
 -Gotpod: was used as cloud IDE solution
 - Git Pages - Website is hosted on Github pages
 - Am I responsive - was used for testing responsiveness of the website